hgroman/Live-ScoredSkies/Core_Documents/Vision_and_Systems.md

-# Sky Project - Core Vision & Systems
+# Live-Scored Skies Project - Core Vision & Systems

 ## Vision Statement
 Create emotionally resonant cinematic pieces where breathtaking drone footage is paired with custom-composed orchestral music that elevates and interprets the visual experience.
 Each project should carry the emotional impact of seeing landscapes through both lens and sound.